Macad3D/Macad3D/Source/Macad.UserGuide/Modeling/Sheet/FlangeSheet.md

 1. Select the solid you.
 2. Select __Flange Sheet__ from ribbon menu.
 3. Select the face to be extended by the flange.
-4. Adjust the parameters in the property panel.
+3. Adjust parameters in the property panel or using the live tools.

 # See Also
 [](xref:87D3ECCA-434C-474D-BEFD-47F1BB83370E)